ethpandaops/template-devnets/README.md

 - Make sure you add the github usernames to `bootstrap_default_user_authorized_keys_github_...`, otherwise ansible will fail on the bootstrap step

 ## Accessing the nodes
-After deploying the network with ansible, you can access the nodes via ssh-ing into the host adresses listed in `inventory.ini`.
+After deploying the network with ansible, you can access the nodes via ssh-ing into the host adresses listed in `inventory.ini` and the `ansible_user` defined in [ansible/inventories/devnet-0/group_vars/all/00-defaults.yaml](ansible/inventories/devnet-0/group_vars/all/00-defaults.yaml).
 You will need to have your github username or ssh public key added to `bootstrap_default_user_authorized_keys` before the bootstrap step.

 ```bash
 ssh devops@167.99.34.241